Microsoft/go/eng/doc/CrossPlatformCryptography.md

 <sup>2</sup>Requires OpenSSL 1.1.1 or later.

-<sup>3</sup>The supported hash algorithms are the same as the ones supported as standalone hash functions.
+<sup>3</sup>Supports only hash algorithms that are supported as standalone hash functions.

 ## Symmetric encryption